Mastering TipKit: Basics

 https://cdn.fatbobman.com/tipkit-parameters-rule-demo_2023-10-15_19.16.25.2023-10-15%2019_17_01.gif

-In the above code, for the sake of demonstration, we modify the value of isLoggedIn by clicking a button.
-Of course, we can also pass the value change through a constructor, like:
+In the code above, for demonstration purposes, we modify the value of isLoggedIn by clicking a button.
+However, we could also pass changes to values through constructors, for instance:

 Swift